 We understand our client may have family overseas such as parents who would like to visit Australia long term or permanently migrate.
-As such, our Best Family and Parent Visa Lawyers and Registered Migration Agents are committed to assisting families with their visa such long term tourist visas 600, temporary parent visas 870, contributory parent visas, aged parent’s visas 864, 884, 804, 173, 143, and other family visas.
+As such, our Best Family and Parent Visa and Migration Lawyers are committed to assisting families with their visa such long term tourist visas 600, temporary parent visas 870, contributory parent visas, aged parent’s visas 864, 884, 804, 173, 143, and other family visas.

 If you are a parent to an Australian Citizen or Australian Permanent Resident or eligible New Zealand Citizen, then you may be eligible to apply for parent migration.